 dead.
 It's not even past." - Faulkner

-Promoting Timeless Art - We work hard to
+Promote Timeless Art - We were happy

 purchase and promote only the highest-quality